 Wow.
 These kinds of cases are not the bread and butter of the D.C.
 Circuit: Where is the “admin law”?

 Well, there is Petro Star Inc. v.
 FERC—a noteworthy case, but probably not one that is going to be the springboard for a movie.
 Here, Judge Srinivasan (joined by Judges Tatel and Edwards) concluded that FERC did not meaningfully respond to Petro Star’s evidence regarding the FERC’s Quality Bank formula’s undervaluation of Resid (a component in crude oil).
 If any of that makes sense to you, read this opinion.
 Otherwise, just remember that this is another case in which an agency lost because it did not provide enough of a response to evidence.
-(If you want a bit more flavor, there is paragraph: “Since 1984, the Federal Energy Regulatory Commission (FERC) has relied upon the Quality Bank to calculate monetary adjustments between oil companies that use the Trans Alaska Pipeline System (TAPS) to transport oil in a commingled stream.
+(If you want a bit more flavor, there is this paragraph: “Since 1984, the Federal Energy Regulatory Commission (FERC) has relied upon the Quality Bank to calculate monetary adjustments between oil companies that use the Trans Alaska Pipeline System (TAPS) to transport oil in a commingled stream.
 The Quality Bank ‘charges shippers of relatively low-quality petroleum who benefit from commingling and distributes the proceeds to shippers of higher quality petroleum whose product is degraded by commingling.’
 The Quality Bank is thus a zero-sum transfer mechanism: the goal is to ‘place each [company] in the same economic position it would enjoy if it received the same petroleum at Valdez that it delivered to [the pipeline] on the North Slope.’”
 Yup, that’s FERC.)

 Finally, there are two more cases: Mako Communications, LLC v.
 FCC and SecurityPoint Holdings, Inc. v.
 TSA.
 In Mako, the panel (Judge Srinivasan, joined by Judges Griffith and Sentelle) denied petitions claiming that the FCC violated the Spectrum Act by not providing protections for low-power television stations while redistributing bands to increase mobile broadband access.
 And in SecurityPoint, the panel (Judge Williams, joined by Judges Henderson and Srinivasan) “conclude[d] that SecurityPoint is a prevailing party [because of this case] and, in doing so, overrule[d] Waterman Steamship Corp. v.
 Maritime Subsidy Board, 901 F.2d 1119 (D.C.
 Cir.
 1990), as inconsistent with the Supreme Court’s later decision in Shalala v.
 Schaefer, 509 U.S. 292 (1993).”